charumotiramani/Basics/README.md

 ## Basic Data Types in C
 int: Stores whole numbers, without decimals
-float: Stores fractional numbers, containing one or more decimals.
+\nfloat: Stores fractional numbers, containing one or more decimals.
 Sufficient for storing 6-7 decimal digits
 double: Stores fractional numbers, containing one or more decimals.
 Sufficient for storing 15 decimal digits
 char: Stores a single character/letter/number, or ASCII values.